kitnil/guix-artwork/website/posts/packaging-tutorial.md

 necessarily local, they can be maintained as a public Git repository for instance.
 Of course, several channels can be used at the same time.

-See the [Channel secion in the manual](http://guix.info/manual/en/Channels.html) for setup details.
+See the [“Channels” section in the manual](http://guix.info/manual/en/Channels.html) for setup details.

 ### Direct checkout hacking